asifaliattari/ai_humanoid_robotics_as/docs/meta/index.md

 ## How to Use This Book

 Welcome to the **Physical AI & Humanoid Robotics** textbook!
-This is an **AI-native learning platform** that adapts to your needs and provides interactive features beyond traditional books.
+This is an **AI-native learning platform** with interactive features beyond traditional books.

 ### Navigation